tiepdotme/home/_spinning-reels/500-series.md

 price: "669.00"
 description: The IRT500 is the largest of our inshore spinning reel series and is ideal for heavier freshwater applications.
 long_description: |
-  The IRT500 is the largest of our inshore spinning reel series and is ideal for heavier freshwater applications.

   This reel will grab the attention of bigger fish (i.e. Stripers, Bluefish, etc.) when used with live or artificial bait.
 The IRT500 can also be combined with a medium to heavy action rod to cast from jetties.

 braided-line-capacity: